 Even though the event itself received positive mentions, Apple should not ignore the worrying 25% of negative mentions published during and after the event.

-Now that we’ve analyzed the conversations around this events, let’s take a step back to see what we’ve learned from it?
+Now that we’ve analyzed the conversations around these events, let’s take a step back to see what we’ve learned from it?

 4 lessons we learned